privacy-scaling-explorations/pse.dev/articles/code-optimizations-in-the-landscape-of-post-quantum-cryptography.md

 - Montgomery Reduction: efficiently computes modular reductions without expensive division operations,
 - Montgomery Inversion: avoids divisions entirely when used with Montgomery multiplication,
 - Using Montgomery or Edwards curves: enables efficient arithmetic,
-- Shamir’s Trick: computes $kP+mQ$ simultaneously, reducing the number of operations.
+- Shamir's Trick: computes $kP+mQ$ simultaneously, reducing the number of operations.

 It is worth noting that some of these optimizations—such as Montgomery reduction and Montgomery multiplication—also apply to lattice-based cryptography.